zm1990s/dify-docs/en/guides/knowledge-base/integrate-knowledge-within-application.md

 - Opt for a more effective system inference model, limit the number of associated knowledge bases, and provide clear descriptions for each knowledge base.

-- When uploading content to a knowledge base, the system inference model will automatically generate a summary description.
+- When uploading content file to a knowledge base, the system inference model will automatically generate a summary description.
 To achieve the best retrieval results in this mode, review the system-generated summary in “Knowledge Base -> Settings -> Knowledge Base Description” to ensure it effectively summarizes the content of the knowledge base.

-#### Multi-route Recall (Recommended)
+#### Multi-path Retrieval (Recommended)

-In the multi-route recall mode, the retriever scans all knowledge bases linked to the application for text content relevant to the user's question.
+In the multi-retrieval recall mode, the retriever scans all knowledge bases linked to the application for text content relevant to the user's question.
 The results are then consolidated.
-Below is the technical flowchart for the multi-route recall mode:
+Below is the technical flowchart for the Multi-path Retrieval mode:

 <figure><img src="../../../img/rerank-flow-chart.png" alt=""><figcaption></figcaption></figure>

-This method simultaneously queries all knowledge bases listed in **"Context"**, seeking relevant text snippets across multiple knowledge bases, collecting all content that aligns with the user's question, and ultimately applying the Rerank strategy to identify the most appropriate content to respond to the user.
-This retrieval approach is more scientifically robust.
+This method simultaneously queries all knowledge bases connected in **"Context"**, seeking relevant text snippets across multiple knowledge bases, collecting all content that aligns with the user's question, and ultimately applying the Rerank strategy to identify the most appropriate content to respond to the user.
+This retrieval approach offers more comprehensive and accurate results by leveraging multiple knowledge bases simultaneously.

 <figure><img src="../../../img/en-rag-multiple.png" alt=""><figcaption></figcaption></figure>

-For example, in application A, with three knowledge bases K1, K2, and K3, when a user poses a question, multiple relevant pieces of content will be retrieved and combined from these knowledge bases.
+For instance, in application A, with three knowledge bases K1, K2, and K3.
+When a user send a question, multiple relevant pieces of content will be retrieved and combined from these knowledge bases.
 To ensure the most pertinent content is identified, the Rerank strategy is employed to find the content that best relates to the user's query, enhancing the precision and reliability of the results.

 In practical Q&A scenarios, the sources of content and retrieval methods for each knowledge base may differ.
 To manage the mixed content returned from retrieval, the [Rerank strategy](https://docs.dify.ai/learn-more/extended-reading/retrieval-augment/rerank) acts as a refined sorting mechanism.
 It ensures that the candidate content aligns well with the user's question, optimizing the ranking of results across multiple knowledge bases to identify the most suitable content, thereby improving answer quality and overall user experience.

-Considering the costs associated with using Rerank and the needs of the business, the multi-recall mode provides two Rerank settings:
+Considering the costs associated with using Rerank and the needs of the business, the multi-path retrieval mode provides two Rerank settings:

-##### Weight Score
+##### Weighted Score

-This setting does not require the configuration of an external Rerank model, meaning that reordering content incurs **no extra costs**.
+This setting uses internal scoring mechanisms and does not require an external Rerank model, thus **avoiding any additional processing costs**.
 You can select the most appropriate content matching strategy by adjusting the weight ratio sliders for semantics or keywords.

 - **Semantic Value of 1**